Trubenova/EvolutionOfIvermectinResistance/README.md

-# EvolutionOfIvermectinResistance
+# Evolution Of Ivermectin Resistance

-This repository contains the code that was used to run simulations of ivermectin resistance evolution in c elegans, and code to create the figures.
+This repository contains the code used to run simulations of ivermectin resistance evolution in C. elegans and to create the figures.